 Online identity theft

-In others, customers are made to pay in advance for offers which are never realized.
-In other cases the merchant’s identity is replicated thus taking away all payments and information of customers in a misleading manner.
+In others, customers are made to pay in advance for offers that are never realized.
+In other cases, the merchant’s identity is replicated thus taking away all payments and information of customers in a misleading manner.

 Have you heard of this old age proverb?